 “Who are you and what do you want?”

-“I come in peace, I am carrying a message for the Duke from my Chief Sven Gunnarsson.
+“I come in peace, I carry a message for the Duke[i] from my Chief Sven Gunnarsson.
 I am alone and unarmed, let me in.”
+His Anglisc was hesitant, but correct.
+The slave had taught him well.

-One side of the gate creaked open and he straightened up, crossing the drawbridge as soon as it covered the ditch.
-Two guards appeared at his sides when he reached the keep, where the houses were nested.
-Another one stepped in front of him and motioned for him to follow.
-They proceeded towards the castle, along a narrow street twisting around the wood and earth houses.
-He glared at the few frightened inhabitants brave enough to peek at him.
 Christians!
-These people were dirty and the place was shabby.
-With a pang in the heart, he remembered his native town, so clean and organized, with proper longhouses and straight alleys.
+These people were dirty, and the place was shabby.
+With a pang in the heart, he remembered his native town, so clean and organized, with proper longhouses and straight roads.
 He was never to see a civilized land again.
 Savages!
 His people would be doing them a favor by taking over.